 If you're interested in training or self-paced learning resources for the Benchmark Report, try our slide deck presentation or video (10 min).
 More information on the Benchmark Report can be found here.

-To analyze individual students, the Diagnostic Report can be used to:
+To analyze individual students, the instructional recommendations report can be used to:

 Understand how to help individual students perform within their zone of proximal development (ZPD).